kshimbar/kshimbar.github.io/_projects/4_Final_Project_3_1.md

 # Contextual Visualization: Top 10 Video Game Publishers By Global Sales
 <br>
 This visualization was also made from the Video Games Sales dataset.
 This visualization shows the top 10 video game publishers that sold the most video games globally.
 The visualization is in descending order so we can see that Nintendo had the most global sales.
+We made this visualization, and the link for the code is attached to the bottom of the page.

 <br>
 <br>